0nyr/journals2data/README.md

 ### Input

-inside `conf/`, a JSON file with necessary info.
-The "journals" attribute is optional.
-If you prefer, use instead a csv file called `journals.csv` with first line of "URL" and a list of URLs in column below.
+inside `conf/`, a .csv file with a list of source URLs, language and scraping frequency associated with each URL.

 ### Output